 The choice for a certain caliber should be done mainly based on the ability to shoot it properly and the personal preference.
 As for any other hunt, the first shot placement is crucial.
 This fact does not change due to a larger caliber!

 A lighter caliber can be a better choice to decrease the risk of a poor first shot placement.
-Additionally, shooting of larger calibers has to be trained.
-If the cost of ammunition is an issue, you should ask yourself if a Safari is the right choice.
+Additionally, shooting of larger calibers has to be trained, which should be taken into account for the caliber decision as well as the ammo ordered for your double.

 This list is not exhaustive.